olof/Parse-DNS-Zone/README.md

 Validation of RRs or RR-names are out of the scope of this module.

-# Installation

-    perl Makefile.PL
-    make
-    make test
-    make install

-(Note that the last step, `make install`, may require you to have root permissions.
-But avoid running it as root unless you trust me for some weird reason.
-There are various solutions, but one of the simpler is `local::lib`, this sets up a user local perl module install path in your home directory.)

 # Synopsis

 Consider the following zonefile, let's call it `db.example.org`: